Oven Roasted Garlic Confit

 Instructions

-- Place the garlic cloves and thyme into an ovenproof dish and fully submerge in olive oil.
+- Bake: Place the garlic cloves and thyme into an ovenproof dish and fully submerge in olive oil.
 It's important the garlic is fully submerged in the olive oil so it does not burn.
-Bake for 2 hours or until the garlic has browned in colour.
+Bake for 1 – 2 hours or until the garlic has become golden and is soft to touch.

-- Allow to cool and store in an airtight container or jar for up to several weeks in the fridge.
+- Serve and Store: Allow the garlic confit to cool and store in an airtight container or jar for 2 – 3 weeks in the fridge.

 Oh no!
 I am really not too sure what happened!
 Did you turn the oven up slightly higher?
 You just need to get it so the oil has a slight bubble and it should take no longer than 2 hours (that’s also for a huge batch of garlic).
 Sounds like there may be an issue with your oven!